-Host to both Northumbria University and the Russell Group member Newcastle University, Newcastle is a hub for high-quality education, and boasts a vibrant and esteemed student population.
-Newcastle and Gateshead also has a rich cultural history, with the great Theatre Royal, home to the Royal Shakespeare Company, the Mill Volvo Tyne and the Northern Stage just some of the many theatres Newcastle plays host to.
+Host to both Northumbria University and the Russell Group member Newcastle University, Newcastle is a hub for high-quality education and boasts a vibrant and esteemed student population.
+Newcastle also has a rich cultural history, with the great Theatre Royal, the Tyne Theatre Opera House and the Northern Stage just some of the many theatres the city plays host to.
 Renowned for its fantastic nightlife, with unrivalled live music, bars and nightclubs, Newcastle’s buzzing cosmopolitan atmosphere complements its rich collections of museums and art galleries, including the world-class cultural attraction of the BALTIC Centre for Contemporary Art, the award-winning Laing Art Gallery and the Discovery Museum.
 St James’ Park football ground is another popular tourist destination, visited by thousands of people every year from around the globe.

-Newcastle city centre is a shopper’s heaven with several major shopping areas, including the exclusive Northumberland Street and the Eldon Square Shopping Centre, with its flagship Debenhams and one of the largest stores in the UK for both John Lewis and Marks and Spencer’s.
-The impressive Intu Metrocentre in Gateshead, close to the River Tyne, boasts two million square feet of retail space, making it the largest shopping and leisure centre in the UK, with over 340 shops, an Odeon cinema, an IMAX Digital, a ten pin bowling alley, soft play and even Europe’s fastest dodgems to name just a few attractions.
+Newcastle city centre is a shopper’s heaven with several major shopping areas, including the exclusive Northumberland Street and the Eldon Square Shopping Centre.
+The impressive Intu Metrocentre in Gateshead, close to the River Tyne, boasts two million square feet of retail space, making it the largest shopping and leisure centre in the UK, with over 340 shops, an Odeon cinema, an IMAX Digital, a ten pin bowling alley, soft play and dodgems to name just a few attractions.

 The Metro Radio Arena, seating more than 11,000 people, is the largest concert and exhibition centre in the North East and is the main music venue for Newcastle, showcasing many popular artists.
 The O2 Academy Newcastle also offers a popular concert venue, with a varied selection of bands playing.